03-lovepreetSingh/eth-online-openwave/subnet/README.md

-# Next.js U2U Subnet Integration
+# Next.js HBAR Subnet Integration

-This project demonstrates how to create and manage an U2U subnet using a Next.js application.
-It provides a user-friendly interface for interacting with the U2U network, allowing users to create subnets and blockchains seamlessly.
+This project demonstrates how to create and manage an HBAR subnet using a Next.js application.
+It provides a user-friendly interface for interacting with the HBAR network, allowing users to create subnets and blockchains seamlessly.

 ## Project Structure

 The project is organized as follows:

 ```
-nextjs-U2U-subnet
+nextjs-HBAR-subnet
 ├── src
 │   ├── app
 │   │   ├── layout.tsx          # Layout component for the application
 │   │   ├── page.tsx            # Main entry point for the application
 │   │   └── api
-│   │       └── U2U
+│   │       └── HBAR
 │   │           ├── createSubnet.route.ts  # API route for creating a subnet
 │   │           └── createChain.route.ts   # API route for creating a blockchain
 │   ├── components
 │   │   ├── WalletConnect.tsx   # Component for wallet connection
 │   │   └── SubnetDashboard.tsx  # Component for displaying subnet information
 │   ├── lib
-│   │   ├── U2U
+│   │   ├── HBAR
-│   │   │   ├── client.ts        # U2U client initialization
+│   │   │   ├── client.ts        # HBAR client initialization
 │   │   │   └── txHelpers.ts     # Transaction helper functions
 │   │   └── hooks
 │   │       └── useWallet.ts     # Custom hook for wallet management